 Smith O'Brien died at Bangor, north Wales, on 18 June 1864 of a heart attack hastened by a liver complaint.
 O'Brien was interred in the family mausoleum at Rathronan churchyard in Co.
 Limerick, and his passing was mourned by crowds in Dublin.
 He left four sons and two daughters.
 In 1870 a statue of O'Brien by Thomas Farrell (qv) was unveiled.
 It stands in O'Connell St., Dublin.

 Assessment Smith O'Brien was less a revolutionary leader than a nationalist advocate.
 His speeches, public letters, Principles of government, or meditations in exile, and his Tasmanian journal of exile, To solitude consigned, show a scholar and critic who sought a liberal, non-sectarian country sympathetic to all oppressed races.
-Devoted to his wife Lucy, and family, O'Brien was no saint, before his marriage fathering two children out of wedlock.
+Devoted to his wife Lucy, and family, O'Brien was no saint, fathering two children outside marriage.
 A sincere protestant, he was devoid of religious prejudice.
 With a knowledge of the major European languages, O'Brien devoted himself to the mastery of Gaelic.
 His extensive travels in Europe, Australia, India, and North America were carefully recorded in journals and pamphlets.
 Never relinquishing his interest in British imperial affairs, O'Brien's nationalism was based on love of Ireland rather than hatred of England.